Tyler Stephenson Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The Padres have a 4.67 team ERA that ranks 21st across all MLB pitching staffs.
+- The Padres' 4.62 team ERA ranks 20th among all league pitching staffs.

-- The Padres rank 22nd in baseball in home runs surrendered (38 total, 1.3 per game).
+- Padres pitchers combine to rank 22nd in baseball in home runs allowed (39 total, 1.3 per game).

-- Snell makes the start for the Padres, his sixth of the season.
-He is 0-4 with a 5.87 ERA and 26 strikeouts in 23 2/3 innings pitched.
+- The Padres will send Wacha (2-1) out to make his sixth start of the season.
+He is 2-1 with a 6.75 ERA and 23 strikeouts in 25 1/3 innings pitched.

-- In his last appearance on Tuesday, the left-hander went five innings against the Chicago Cubs, giving up two earned runs while surrendering four hits.
+- His most recent appearance was on Wednesday against the Chicago Cubs, when the right-hander tossed five innings, surrendering three earned runs while giving up four hits.

-- The 30-year-old has amassed a 5.87 ERA and 10.2 strikeouts per nine innings across five games this season, while allowing a batting average of .278 to his opponents.
+- The 31-year-old has amassed an ERA of 6.75, with 8.2 strikeouts per nine innings, in five games this season.
+Opponents have a .311 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.